ogarcia/trellowarrior/README.md

 * `trello_todo_list` Optional.
 The name of Trello list where new pending tasks are stored.
 Default: `To Do`
 * `trello_doing_list` Optional.
 The name of Trello list for active tasks.
 Default: `Doing`
 * `trello_done_list` Optional.
 The name of Trello list for done taks.
 Default: `Done`
+* `tags_color` Optional.
+Mapping between taskwarrior tags and trello labels.
+Json encoded list of dict like : `[{"color": "blue", "name": "trellowarrior"}, {"color": "green", "name": "personal"}]`.
+Cannot have multiple labels with the same name and will remove not mapped ones.

 ## Equivalences